svercillo/svercillo/README.md

 - 🤔 I’m looking for help with frontend development
 - 💬 Ask me about Cryto hashing algorithms and block-chain validation
 - 📫 How to reach me: [email](mailto:snvercil@uwaterloo.ca) or [LinkedIn](https://www.linkedin.com/in/stefan-vercillo/)
-- 💼 any freelance work? do reach, [email](mailto:snvercil@uwaterloo.ca) :)
-- 💬 ask me about anything, i am happy to help;

 - ⚡ Fun fact: